roll-w/web-common-starter/README.md

 Built with Spring Boot 2.7.14.
 As for SpringBoot 3.x, it has API updates that are not compatible with 2.x.
-Like the `javax.validation` to `jakarta.validation`, so it is not supported yet.
+Like the `javax.servlet` to `jakarta.servlet`, so it is not supported yet.

 ## Usage